flaneurette/Tailscale-Split-Traffic-Setup-for-Web-Server/README.md

 ## Requirements:

 - Your public webserver (Linux)
-- A cheap low key VPS with dedicated IP (few specs, use the cheapest you can get: 1 or 2 cores, 4-8GB RAM.)
+- A cheap low key VPS with dedicated IP (few specs, use the cheapest you can get: 1 or 2 cores, 4-8GB RAM.) i.e. https://lowendbox.com
 - OR: A small home server, instead of the cheap VPS.

 ## Benefits